 Cisco TelePresence Server

 The Cisco TelePresence Server is a transcoding multipoint device that is available as the Cisco TelePresence Server 7010 appliance or the Cisco TelePresence Server MSE 8710 blade for the Cisco MSE 8000 Series chassis.
+Cisco TelePresence Server is also supported on virtual machines (Cisco TelePresence Server on Virtual Machine).
 The TelePresence Server can connect many video and audio devices using a variety of protocols, including SIP, H.323, and TIP.
 Currently it is the only Cisco multipoint device that supports both TIP and non-TIP multi-screen systems.
-The TelePresence Server is capable of rendezvous and scheduled conferences, and it can also support ad-hoc conferencing when working in conjunction with Cisco TelePresence Conductor.
-Cisco recommends using the Cisco TelePresence Server whenever high interoperability or ActivePresence is required by the organization deploying Cisco Rich Media Conferencing.
+The TelePresence Server is capable of permanent and scheduled conferences, and it can also support instant conferencing when working in conjunction with Cisco TelePresence Conductor.
+Cisco recommends using Cisco TelePresence Server for all video conferencing.

-The Cisco TelePresence Server supports the locally managed modes listed in Table 11-3, which in turn affects the supported resolutions and capacity.
+The Cisco TelePresence Server 7010 and MSE 8710 support the locally managed mode listed in Table 11-3, which in turn affects the supported resolutions and capacity.
 Table 11-3 also describes the differences between these options.
+All other versions of Cisco TelePresence Server can be run only in remotely managed mode.

 Table 11-3 TelePresence Server Port Mode Options